junxit/us-congress-bills-115/metadata.md

 - 2018-12-21 — Received in the Senate.
 - 2018-12-21 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-12-21 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-12-22 — Message on Senate action sent to the House.
+- 2018-12-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S8037)
+- 2018-12-22 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S8037)